Table of contents

 School-based nurseries rollout

-The government is planning to create over 3,000 school-based nurseries in England costing nearly £370 million.
+The government is creating over 3,000 school-based nurseries in England costing nearly £370 million.

 England already has 381 maintained nursery schools also known as state-funded nursery schools.
 In addition it has around 7,500 primary schools which have early years classes.
 These are led by teachers and are part of the school.

-In order to create these 3,000 settings, the government has said it plans to use spare rooms in primary schools for early education.
+In order to create these 3,000 settings, the government asked primary schools to apply for funding to run nurseries in their schools for early education.

 Schools have already bid for a share of the first wave of capital funding.
 They will be able to use the money to convert their empty classrooms rooms into an environment suitable for children under 5.